 Simple English definitions for legal terms

-Read a random definition: subjective method
+Read a random definition: one-action rule

 A life estate is when someone has the right to use a piece of land for their whole life, but they can't give it to anyone in their will because their right to the land ends when they die.
 They can use the land and even sell their right to someone else, but they can't do anything that would damage the land for the next person who will use it.
 A life estate is created by a special paper that says who gets the land after the person with the life estate dies.